mageed/libr559d/README.md

 - Virality and engagement in social media
 - Social data crawling and engineering;
 - Predictive analytics with natural language processing & machine learning;
-- Practical social media intelligence tasks:
+- **Practical social media intelligence tasks:**
 - Age and gender detection;
-*Sentiment analysis and emotion detection* *Personality prediction;*
+- Sentiment analysis and emotion detection;
+- Personality prediction;
-*Sarcasm, humor, and occupational class detection;*
+- Sarcasm, humor, and occupational class detection;

 ##  4. Prerequisites:

-- MLIS and Dual MAS/MLIS: Completion of MLIS Core or permission of SLAIS Graduate Advisor
+- **MLIS and Dual MAS/MLIS:** Completion of MLIS Core or permission of SLAIS Graduate Advisor
 - Access to a computer: There will be machines in the lab where class is held, but you will need to use your own machine or have access to a machine on a regular basis.
 You should make your own arrangements for this.

 ## 5. Format of the course: